QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 # ACCENTing Transcribe’s Accuracy-Code
-This project uses AWS Transcribe to measure how accurate the service is when converting speech-to-text when using non-native English.
-In combination with AWS Transcribe, we also used Amazon S3 buckets to store our data output from Transcribe.
+This project uses AWS Transcribe to convert English spoken and written passages into multiple non-native English languages.

+In combination with AWS Transcribe, we used Amazon S3 buckets to store our data output from AWS Transcribe.
+These tools allow us to do all the necessary conversions in order to make our project successful.

-Our project's goal is to test the accuracy of Amazon Transcribe when converting speech-to –text.
-We did so by testing out five different accents.
+In order to measure the accuracy of AWS Transcribe when converting speech-to-text, when using non-native English, we analyzed 3 different passages.
+We took these passages and converted them into five different country's languages.

 The countries of origin included the United States, United Kingdom, China, Spain, and India.
-We decided to only look at female voices in order to control for other variations.
-We tested various transcripts from various scripts, using Transcribe within Sagemaker.
+One control we decided to account for is to only look at female voices.
+This helps control for other variations in the data.
+We tested these multiple transcripts from various scripts, using Transcribe that is within Sagemaker.

 Our data analysis included using Levenshtein distances and a confidence review on Transcribe.
 The Levenshtein distances was used to measure the difference between two sequences.
 This helps to determine the amount of single character edits between two scripts.

-This project is very useful to our knowledge and to AWS and Sagemaker.
-By fully understanding the limitations and obstacles in our project, we could find the areas of improvement for Transcribe.
-This could in turn help to make Transcribe more efficient and accurate.
+We have included this data in the repo for the user to view.

+This project is very useful to our knowledge of AWS and Sagemaker.
+Using such powerful tools such as Tarnscribe, allows us to better understand AWS.
+In addition, doing a full accuracy testing on the AWS Transcribe allows us to find any limitations in the program.
+As we discuss later on, these little faults give us ideas for future improvements.
+We can also determine other projects that would benifit from using AWS Transcribe and future applicatiosn of our team's project.

 ---